There is one thing that surprises every new chinchilla owner.

 Do Chinchillas Eat Their Poop?

-Yes, it is possible that your chinchilla eats their own poop.
-The actual act of eating poop is called coprophagy.
-In most circumstances, a chinchilla will not eat their poop, but in rare cases when the poop contains undigested nutrients and vitamins, a chinchilla may eat this poop to get the nutrients they need.
+In most circumstances, a chinchilla will not eat its poop.
+But in rare cases, when the poop contains undigested nutrients and vitamins, a chinchilla may eat this poop to get the nutrients it needs.

 Well, that’s how it goes folks.
-Chinchilla’s poop a lot.
-It’s just the way of the world, but I do ensure you that it’s not hard to clean up and it doesn’t have an odor.
+Chinchillas poop a lot.
+It’s just the way of the world, but I do assure you that it’s not hard to clean up and it doesn’t have an odor.